 It is also recommended that once the bulbs start to develop to add a layer of mulch on top.
 This will help with water retention and keep weeds from growing.

-When the onions start to push out of the ground do not cover with more dirt and stop all supplemental feedings.
+When the onions start to push out of the ground do not cover them with more dirt and stop all supplemental feedings.

 While you can pick onions at any time during the growing season, they will also tell you when they have reached maturity.
-Even the seedlings can be harvested early and used as green onions.
+Learn more about when to harvest onions.

 Once all the leaves have completely fallen over (sometimes they need a little help by pushing them over) allow your onions to sit for a few more days in the ground to start the curing process.

-Some gardeners will even just pull them and leave in the garden beds to finish curing.
+Some gardeners will even just pull them and leave them in the garden beds to finish curing.
 Just make sure rain won't be an issue.
-Being in Washington I don't take this risk.

 Cure and Storage

 Once your onions are pulled it's time to cure and store.
-This basically means they need to completely dry out.
+This means they need to completely dry out.
 Any remaining moisture will cause your onions to go bad.